qq1012510777/cuDFNsys/Manual/Manual.md

 ```
 where `MaxVelocity` is the maximum flow rate $\left[LT^{-1}\right]$, `MuOverRhoG` is the viscosity $\mu$ over the product of fluid density $\rho_g$ and gravitational acceleration $g$, `Permeability` is the Darcian permeability, `PressureEles` is the hydraulic head of each element, `VelocityNormalScalarSepEdges` is the volumatric flux rate per width of each edge (each element has three edges).

+Finally, there are some `.h5` files storing particle tracking informations. `cuDFNsys/bin/Dispersion_MeanSquareDisplacement.h5` stores the variances of particle displacements in the $x$, $y$ and $z$ directions at each time step. `cuDFNsys/bin/ParticlePositionResult/ParticlePositionInit.h5` stores the initial position of particles' coodinates (which is in the 2D format). `cuDFNsys/bin/ParticlePositionResult/ParticlePositionBlock000000000_n_.h5` (`_n_` could be a number, e.g., 1, 2, 3 or 4) stores the positions of particles at each step.
+Note that the 'cuDFNsys_exe' program will ask the user that if they want to transform 2D coodinates to 3D coodinates.
+After the transformation, the dispersion can be visualized.

 ## 4. Quickstart examples: write a main.cpp
 The whole code is shown in `cuDFNsys/QuickStartGuide/src/QuickStartGuide.cpp`.
 To compile this, `cd cuDFNsys/QuickStartGuide` and `make`, then the executable program `QuickStartGuide` is generated in the current directory.